ctechfilmuniversity/lecture_ws2324_creative_coding_1/docs/01_sessions/01_intro/README.md

 For this session, our goal is for all of you to know how to access and work with the course material.
 This implies an understanding of Markdown and GitHub and having a development environment ready.

+### Task 01.05

+Get a development environment, which includes accessing GitHub, ready and familiarize yourself with it as much as you can.

 The scripts

 * [Script 02 - Setup](../../02_scripts/cc1_ws2324_02_setup_script.md) (Sections [Markdown](../../02_scripts/cc1_ws2324_02_setup_script.md#markdown) & [Development Environment](../../02_scripts/cc1_ws2324_02_setup_script.md#development-environment))
 * [Script 03 - GitHub](../../02_scripts/cc1_ws2324_03_github_script.md)

 will help you to get there.
-It is up to you to decide how much effort you need to put in, to get the setup working.
+It is up to you to decide how much effort you need to put in, to get your setup working.

-### Task 01.05
+### Task 01.06

 #### Level 1